plotly/plotly-nodejs/README.md

 ```

 ##plotly.saveImage(figure, path[, callback])
-`figure` is a JSON object of the graph figure, for example the `figure` returned by `plotly.getFigure` placed inside an associative array with the key `figure`
+`figure` is a JSON object of the graph figure
 `path` is a string of the filepath and file name you wish to save the image as
 `callback(err)`  where `err` is an Error Object
 ```javascript